geekykant/SDE-Placement-Interview/Sorting/Readme.md

 #### 1. Bubble Sort - O(N^2)
 * Run loop N times, and each time (j+1) > (j) element, swap

+- In each iteration, we check the adjacent elements - nums[j] and nums[j+1] - and keep swapping.
+- Thus we move the largest element to the right end.
+- Optimization we could add is swapping flag, that check if j and j+1 swap has occurred, if not stop entirely.

 ```cpp
 void sortNums(vector<int> &nums) {
     int n = nums.size();